Orthodontic retainers: Keep your straight teeth from relapsing

 An orthodontic retainer is an appliance used to maintain your teeth position after completion of orthodontic treatment.
-Whereas braces and clear aligners help move and straighten your teeth, orthodontic retainers help maintain your teeth position going forward.
-Usually you receive your retainers as soon as you are finished with your braces work.
-Be sure to wear your retainers as recommended.
-There’s a good chance your teeth will slowly shift back to their original position if you fail to do so.
-In fact, the relapse can be bad enough where you could end up having to redo your orthodontic treatment.
+Whereas braces and clear aligners help move and straighten your teeth, retainers help maintain your teeth position going forward.
+Typically, you will receive your retainers as soon as you’re finished with your braces or aligner treatment.
+Make sure to wear your retainers as recommended if you want to keep your teeth straight.
+Otherwise, your teeth will slowly shift back to their original position over the next few years.
+This is referred to as orthodontic relapse.
+In fact, sometimes orthodontic relapse is so bad that you have to redo your orthodontic program!

-There are three basic types of orthodontic retainers which are Hawley retainers, Essix retainers and fixed retainers.
-Here is a bit more information about each type of retainer:
+There are three types of orthodontic retainers: Hawley retainers, Essix (clear) retainers and fixed retainers.
+Here is what you need to know about each type of retainer and what it does:

-Hawley retainer consists of a large acrylic portion with a metal wire.
-The arcylic sits inside your mouth to secure the retainer while the metal wire holds your teeth position.
-Hawley retainers are removable which means you can take them in and out of your mouth.
-These retainers are especially a good option for teenagers who have just completed their orthodontic treatment.
-You need to wear your Hawley retainers most or all day until your dentist or orthodontist has told you to.
+A Hawley retainer consists of a large acrylic section attached to a metal wire.
+The arcylic sits inside your mouth to secure the retainer in place while the metal wire holds your teeth’s position.
+Hawley retainers are removable retainers, which means you can take them in and out of your mouth.
+These retainers are a good option for teenagers who have just completed their braces treatment.
+Typically, you need to wear your Hawley retainers most or all day until your dentist or orthodontist has told you to.
 Follow your dentist’s recommendation on how to properly wear your Hawley retainers.

-As opposed to the previous two retainers, fixed retainers are fixed in your mouth.
+Whereas Hawley and Essix retainers are removable, fixed retainers are fixed in your mouth.
 Essentially, they are permanently glued on to the back of your front teeth.
-This means that fixed retainers can not be removed from your mouth unless your dentist removes them for you.
-Fixed retainers are a good option for people who can’t comply with wearing their removable retainers.
-The disadvantage of fixed retainers is that the teeth which they attach to become more difficult to clean.
-Your orthodontist will recommend if fixed retainers are a good option or whether you should wear removable ones.
+As a result, fixed retainers can not be removed from your mouth unless your dentist removes them for you.
+Fixed retainers are a better option for people who don’t comply with wearing their removable retainers.
+The biggest disadvantage of fixed retainers is that the teeth which they attach to become more difficult to clean.

-Removable retainers are very effective in retaining your teeth position over time.
+Removable retainers are very effective in maintaining your teeth position over time.
 Of course that’s only if you wear them like you are instructed to do so.
 Compliance is key with removable retainers and failure to wear your removable retainers will cause your teeth to shift back towards their original position.
 Additionally, most removable retainers gradually lose their effectiveness over time.
-This means you may need to have them replaced or adjusted every few years.
-Finally, you can break or lose removable retainers.
-This means you have to purchase a new retainer which is typically quite expensive, or wait and see if your teeth will start shifting again (which theyt will!).
+This means you may need to have your retainers replaced or adjusted every few years.
+Finally, it’s not uncommon to break or lose your removable retainers over time.
+This means you have to purchase a new retainer, which is typically quite expensive, or wait and see if your teeth will start shifting again (which theyt will!).

-Fixed retainers have the major advantage that they always stay on your teeth.
-This means that you don’t have to worry about having to wear your retainers again.
-On the other hand, the biggest disadvantage of these type of retainers is that they are very difficult to clean.
-If you don’t diligently clean the teeth securing your fixed retainers you could develop dental problems.
-This includes localized bad breath, gum problems and even dental cavities within the region.
+The biggest advantage of fixed retainers is that they always stay on your teeth.
+This means that you don’t ever have to worry about forgetting to wear your retainers again.
+On the other hand, the biggest disadvantage of fixed retainers is that the teeth supporting them become very difficult to clean.
+If you don’t diligently clean these teeth diligently, you will develop dental cavities or gum disease.
 Therefore, it is very important that you clean your fixed retainers regularly and maintain your periodic dental cleanings if you choose to receive fixed retainers.